 Attorneys' Fund for Client Protection

 The Colorado Attorneys' Fund for Client Protection is a fund established by the Colorado Supreme Court to reimburse clients who suffer a loss of money or other property from the dishonest conduct of their attorney.
+The fund may also pay claims in certain circumstances when an attorney has died or become disabled.
 The fund is a remedy of last resort for clients who cannot be repaid from other sources, such as from insurance or from the attorney involved.
 Claimants are expected to make reasonable efforts to collect from these other sources first.

 If you believe you have lost money or property as a result of the dishonest conduct of your attorney, you should start by filing a disciplinary complaint against the attorney with the Office of Attorney Regulation Counsel.